-The mission of the Belleville Fire Department is to:
+The mission statement of the Belleville Fire Department is to provide:

-- provide the highest level of service with the resources provided to the department, and
+for the community, to provide the highest level of service possible for the level of resources provided to the department; to be highly trained and physically fit; to protect and service the community.

 Belleville's first fire department was organized in 1841 as a volunteer department with two fire stations.
 By 1878, the city council authorized a pay schedule for its firefighters.
 In 1918, Belleville's firefighters unionized and became charter members of the International Association of Firefighters (IAFF).
 Belleville Firefighters Local 53, as a charter member of the IAFF, is very active in the community and surrounding area.